ilija-the/vendrithvault/content/Worldbuilding Guide.md

 5. A
 6.

 This is an inexhaustive list.
-Use your
+Use your brain, and consult with Ilija if you have doubts.